Norman Le Brocq: Post-WWII activism and political career

 He was president of the Island Development Committee (IDC) and instrumental in bringing in the first Island Plan, which laid out zones for housing and commercial development and greenfield sites on which development was not permitted.
-He was also chairman of the Sea Fisheries Advisory Committee, and a Sea Fisheries vessel is named after him, which was also present in among the Thames flotilla during the Diamond Jubilee.
+He was also chairman of the Sea Fisheries Advisory Committee, and a Sea Fisheries vessel is named after him, which was also present among the Thames flotilla during the Diamond Jubilee.

 Outside of the States, he was a director of the Channel Islands Co-operative Society for 35 years, 27 of which he served as its president.
+He died on 26 November 1996, at age 74.

-The political papers of Norman Le Brocq (JA/1231) are currently held by the Jersey Archives, after being donated/deposited there by the Jersey Heritage Trust.
+The political papers of Norman Le Brocq (JA/1231) are held by the Jersey Archives, after being donated/deposited there by the Jersey Heritage Trust.

 Social policies

 In his 1946 book Jersey Looks Forward, Le Brocq enumerated the political and social policies he advocated, many of which were later adopted by the States of Jersey.
 These included: